 Families are a big part of the crowd, and many people even own vacation homes here.
 Like Cape May, LBI offers something for everyone.
 Areas like Surf City and Loveladies cater to a more relaxed pace.
 Beach Haven and Ship Bottom, two of the most popular areas, are where you’ll find a majority of activities such as water parks, and even a miniature golf course.

 The Barnegat Lighthouse State Park, another popular New Jersey destination, is also part of Long Beach Island.

 👉 Pro Tip: LBI is a very popular destination, especially in the summer, so it can get pretty crowded.
 Getting to the beach early is key to getting a good spot.
 Alternatively, if you visit at the very beginning, or very end of the beach-going season, the crowds aren’t at their peak and you’ll find it less congested.

 Point Pleasant Beach holds a very special place in my heart.
 My friends and I were taken to this beach frequently as children – and boy did we look forward to it!
 The most popular area is Jenkinson’s Boardwalk.
 It features arcade games, great beach fare, and even an aquarium!

 👉 Pro Tip: Before you go, check out what activities may be going on in the area.
-Their annual Festival of the Sea is a great time to visit.
+Their annual Festival of the Sea is a great time to visit this NJ destination.
 Vendors from all over would serve up some of the most delicious seafood you’ve ever tasted!
 I once had the most amazing scallop skewer, seasoned to perfection.
 As a foodie, this was a dream come true!